Skip to content

 “We have 300,000 plus college students in Alabama.
 If the statistics are true and even 90–95% of those students don’t have a relationship with Jesus, that’s a pretty overwhelming task.”

-It’s the mission he’s invested in over the past 22 years and the 22 he served as a campus minister before that.
-He’s seen campus ministry grow all over the state, and has encouraged and equipped churches to reach the campuses near them.
+It’s the mission he’s invested in over the past 22 years, and the 22 he served as a campus minister before that.
+He’s seen campus ministry grow all over the state and has encouraged and equipped churches to reach the campuses near them.
 He’s also sent students on mission.

 “I’ve traveled with students all over the world, and I’ve loved seeing them understand their role in God’s world, that God can use them in ways they didn’t think they could ever be used,” Nuss said.
-“I have former students today who are educators and social workers and policemen and physical therapists, and I love seeing them understand how their faith integrates with the rest of their life, that it’s not just about some fun times in college — it’s, ‘This is really foundational to who I am.’”
+“I have former students today who are educators and social workers and policemen and physical therapists, and I love seeing them understand how their faith integrates with the rest of their life, that it’s not just about some fun times in college.
+It’s, ‘This is really foundational to who I am.’”

 One of his favorite things is to see students “get it,” he said.